yang-zhang/deep-learning-course/machine-learning-course-notes.md

 - `prun`, profiler: https://youtu.be/YSFG_W8JxBo?t=1862
 - validation score v.s. kaggle score correlation - how to check val set is good: https://youtu.be/YSFG_W8JxBo?t=2694
 ## Interpreting ML models
+- confidence of prediction - standard deviation of the predictions of trees: https://youtu.be/YSFG_W8JxBo?t=3402